libhal-google/libhal-cmake-util/README.md

 ### `libhal_unit_test()`

-This function builds and executes unit tests for libhal.
-Use this for header only libraries that do not generate library files, but do have buildable unit tests.
+Builds and executes unit tests for libhal.
+Use this for header only libraries that do not generate library files, but do have build-able unit tests.
 If non-test source files are present, then the libhal package MUST use the `libhal_test_and_make_library()` function.

 ```cmake
 libhal_unit_test([SOURCES <files...>]